Small Business Innovative Reasearch(SBIR)/ Small Business Technical Tranfer Research(STTR)

-The DoD SBIR and STTR programs fund a billion dollars each year in early-stage Research and Development (R&D) projects at small technology companies--projects that serve a DoD need and have commercial applications.
+The DoD SBIR and STTR programs fund a ~$1.8 billion dollars each year in phase 1 Project Feasibility and phase 2 Technology development programs that serve a DoD need and have commercial applications.

-The STTR Program provides up to $850,000 in early-stage R&D funding directly to small companies working cooperatively with researchers at universities and other research institutions.
+The STTR expands funding opportunities in R&D to small businesses working cooperatively as a public/private partnership or joint venture with researchers at universities and other nonprofit research institutions.

 - Small companies retain the intellectual property rights to technologies they develop under these programs.

 - Funding is awarded competitively, but the process is streamlined and user-friendly.

 For more information about the DoD SBIR/STTR Programs. visit the website at http://businessdefense.gov/programs/SBIR-STTR